aloycwl/IDLabsCustomWithdrawal/README.md

 We have explored their website and using decoded their javascript to retrieve the withdrawal function.

+The function call ABI is also uploaded in case other manual operations is needed.

 In case their website is down, you can excute the claim function manaually with the example I have uploaded in this repo.